About Online Support Bundle Specifications

 This example shows how Replicated could set up a URI link for one of its own components.
 You can follow a similar process to link to your own online repository for your support bundles.

 Replicated kURL includes an EKCO add-on for maintenance on embedded clusters, such as automating certificate rotation or data migration tasks.
 Replicated can ship this component with a support bundle manifest that warns users if they do not have this add-on installed or if it is not running in the cluster.
-For more information about support bundles, see Customize a Support Bundle.

 Example: Release v1.0.0